BIEG STULECIA – FAQ

-A. You may opt into direct mail when you register for the Race or you can pick up your packet at one of our packet pickup days in October at Polish National Alliance, 6100 N Cicero in Chicago, IL.
-The exact days of the pick up to be announced at a later date.
+A. You may opt into direct mail when you register for the Race or you can pick up your packet at WPNA FM in the Polish National Alliance building at 6100 N Cicero in Chicago, IL at the later announced date in October.
 A friend or family member can pick up your race packet for you by presenting a copy of your photo ID and registration confirmation email.
 There will also be day of pick up at the event.

 Q. Where do runners get their timing device?

 A. A chip will be attached to all runner numbers.
 Timed race chip tracks your time starting and finish the race.
 Post-race time results will be available onsite after the race as well as published online for viewing.

 A. Yes.
 The USATF Course Certification # is IL18033WR.